When to Neuter Great Pyrenees: Why Timing Is So Important In This Giant Breed Dog

 Your Great Pyrenees are likely to be very snoozy after the neutering procedure.
 But unlike a small breed dog, most people can’t just pick their puppy up and carry them up the stairs.

 You may need to have some help to get your dog home after the procedure.
-Alternately, consider boarding your dog overnight until they can walk on their own safely.
+Alternatively, consider boarding your dog overnight until it can walk on its safely.

-Ultimately, the smartest way to proceed is to discuss your dog’s specific situation and growth rate with your canine veterinarian and then choose the optimal time.
+Ultimately, the most brilliant way to proceed is to discuss your dog’s specific situation and growth rate with your canine veterinarian and then choose the optimal time.

 How do you factor in a mixed great pyrenees?
 I was gifted a female great pyrenees and pitbull mix.
 She’s about 7 months and in her first year cycle.
 She’s is appearing to not be following a giant breed growth pattern and is staying at about right below the knee and more on the petite side.